AleoNet/welcome/documentation/sdk/typescript/00_sdk_overview.md

 ## Zero Knowledge Web App Examples

-### Create Aleo App
+### Create Leo App
-A set of fully functional examples of zero knowledge web apps can be found in [create-aleo-app](https://github.com/AleoHQ/sdk/tree/testnet3/create-aleo-app).
-Create-aleo-app provides several web-app templates in common web frameworks such as React that can be used as a starting point for building zero knowledge web apps.
+A set of fully functional examples of zero knowledge web apps can be found in [create-leo-app](https://github.com/ProvableHQ/sdk/tree/testnet3/create-leo-app ).
+Create-leo-app provides several web-app templates in common web frameworks such as React that can be used as a starting point for building zero knowledge web apps.

 Developers can get started immediately with create-react-app by running: